flarum/docs/docs/console.md

 Clears the backend flarum cache, including generated js/css, text formatter cache, and cached translations.
 This should be run after installing or removing extensions, and running this should be the first step when issues occur.

+### assets:publish

+`php flarum assets:publish`

+Publish assets from core and extensions (e.g. compiled JS/CSS, bootstrap icons, logos, etc).
+This is useful if your assets have become corrupted, or if you have switched [filesystem drivers](extend/filesystem.md) for the `flarum-assets` disk.

 ### migrate

 `php flarum migrate`